 The New Pension Scheme (NPS), a social security scheme, was launched by the central government in 2014.
-The New Pension Scheme is a contribution based scheme which offers market-linked returns to pensioners.
+The New Pension Scheme is a contribution-based scheme which offers market-linked returns to pensioners.
 Initially aimed at central government employees only, NPS was subsequently extended by the Pension Fund Regulatory and Development Authority (PFRDA) to all citizens.
-Consequently, any employee belonging to private sector or self-employed can avail of the new pension scheme.
+Any employee belonging to private sector or self-employed can avail of the new pension scheme.

 What is Contribution to NPS mean?